Best Pet Insurance That Covers Breeding

 Understand breeding-risks specific to your pet

-Different breeds face distinct breeding complications that affect pet insurance costs and coverage needs.
-According to The Kennel Club, Bulldogs require C-sections for 86% of litters, while French Bulldogs experience dystocia 16 times more often than mixed breeds.
+Breed-specific complications affect insurance coverage needs and costs.
+The Kennel Club reports Bulldogs require C-sections for 86% of litters, while French Bulldogs experience dystocia 16 times more often than mixed breeds.

-For cats, research published in the Journal of Feline Medicine and Surgery shows Cornish Rex cats need C-sections for 22% of litters, followed by Burmese at 21% and Oriental breeds at 20%.
-Understanding your pet's breed-specific risks helps identify which coverage options matter most for your situation and prevents paying for unnecessary add-ons.
+For cats, the Journal of Feline Medicine and Surgery shows Cornish Rex cats need C-sections for 22% of litters, Burmese at 21% and Oriental breeds at 20%.
+Your pet's breed-specific risks determine which coverage options matter most and prevent overpaying for unnecessary add-ons.

 2. 2